posty/posty_chef/README.md

 configure your own passwords (and other settings if you wish) in config/posty.json

 Usage
 -----
 This recipe can be used in multiple ways.
 The Vagrant method is recommended for inexperienced Chef users.

+Warning: This recipe installs a complete mail server with many individual programms, thus changes a lot of system files.
+Using it on an unconfigured system is recommended.

 #### Chef Server
 Just include `posty` in your node's `run_list`: